 During the 17th century, pretzels came to symbolize undying love.
-According to lore in 1614, a Swiss royal couple used a pretzel in their wedding to seal their bond and some historians believe this is where “tying the knot” came from.
+According to lore, in 1614, a Swiss royal couple used a pretzel in their wedding to seal their bond, and some historians believe this is where the saying "tying the knot" came from.

 Afraid of whipping up a meal?
 You might have mageirocophobia, also known as the fear of cooking.
 While it sounds super scary, it's fairly common.

 Ketchup was once thought to be a great cure

 During the 1830s, ketchup was said to have medicinal properties.
 People thought it would cure diarrhea, indigestion, jaundice, and rheumatism.

 M&M's are named for a good reason

 M&M's stands for Mars & Murrie, who created the famous candy.

 Popsicles were invented by 11-year-old Frank Epperson when he left a mixture of powdered soda, water, and a mixing stick out overnight in freezing temperatures.

 Applesauce was the first food eaten in space